My child has

 DBS surgery can reduce and, in many cases, restore movement, making significant improvements to a patient's quality of life.
 And Cook Children's offers one of the most recognized pediatric DBS programs available.

-Deep brain stimulation surgery involves two parts: implanting electrodes into the brain and a pacemaker inder the skin of the chest.
+Deep brain stimulation surgery involves two parts: implanting electrodes into the brain and a pacemaker under the skin of the chest.
 The two devices are connected by the surgeons and electrical impulses are sent from the pacemaker to the brain to correct the abnormal impulses of the movement disorder.
 At many other hospitals the devices are implanted in two different surgeries and then connected.
 At Cook Children's the devices are placed at the same time so the child only has to udergo one surgery.
 Since the first implant in 2007, Cook Children's established itself as one of the elite DBS programs in the nation, with 13 surgical cases over a 10-month period.

-From diagnosis through rehab in our movement disorder center, Cook Children's neurosciences team works closely with the patient, the family, and the child's physician to ensure the very best outcome possible.
+From diagnosis through rehab in our Movement Disorder Center, Cook Children's neurosciences team works closely with the patient, the family, and the child's physician to ensure the very best outcome possible.

 Our program offers a dedicated team in a unique collaborative setting including: